Penalty shot: Association football

 In association football, a penalty kick is awarded to the opponent when a direct free kick foul has been committed by a team within its own penalty area.
 The shot is taken from the penalty mark, which is 12 yd from the goal line and centred between the touch line, while the goal is defended only by the opposing team's goalkeeper.
-If the match is tied after 90 min of regulation and 30 min of extra time, a penalty shootout is used to determine the winner.
-Penalties are taken from the spot, but no rebounds are allowed.

-For a penalty to be correctly taken, the ball must be stationary from the penalty mark, 12 yards.
-All other players must be at least ten yards from the ball, but remaining outside the box.
+For a penalty to be correctly taken, the ball must be stationary at the penalty mark.
+All other players must be outside the box, at least ten yards from the ball.
 The players cannot enter the box until the ball has been touched.
 The goalkeeper also cannot move off of his line until the ball is kicked.
+If the match is tied after 90 min of regulation and 30 min of extra time, a penalty shootout is used to determine the winner.
+In a shootout, penalties are taken from the spot, but no rebounds are allowed.